Home Category

 Easy Does It: Water + Soap = Clean Tin Tile Backsplash

 If you get oil or grease spots on your kitchen tin tile backsplash, clean them off with a soft non-abrasive sponge.
-Mix warm water with a simple soap (like a dish detergent) inside a bucket.
+Mix warm water with a simple soap (like a grease-fighting dish detergent) inside a bucket.
 Then use this soap/water mix to wipe down each tin tile.
 Also be sure to dry each area with a clean towel.

 Need More Cleaning Power?